If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 If You Need To Withdraw Your Child

-The Pennsylvania Homeschool Law requires you to have a High School Diploma or it’s equivalent (i.e. GED) in order to homeschool your child.
+The Pennsylvania Homeschool Law requires you to have a High School Diploma or it’s equivalent (i.e. a GED) in order to homeschool your child.

 (see legal reference #3: a)